wdi-sg/activerecord-intro/readme.md

 # saves the model to the database
 ```

-> **Note:** Should be noted that when we set the attribute using a setter, it doesn't automatically save to the database, its not until we call `.save` on the object that it saves to the database
+> **Note:** Should be noted that when we set the attribute using a setter, it doesn't automatically save to the database, it's not until we call `.save` on the object that it saves to the database

 To get all of the songs we use `.all`: